Kingerthanu/Java_Astar_PathfindingFreeDraw/README.md

   When the user clicks ender, a A* algorithmn will traverse the given 2D matrix representation of this labrinthe in order to get to the exit.
 The quickest path will be traced in a purple line connecting the two points and the console will print out the step order to arrive there.

   Also Seperately On The Main Thread We Have A Random Gradient Going On With THe Drawn Wall Nodes Just As Visual Stimulation.
-It Was Fun Implementing For Me And Taught Me Some Things About State Changes.
+It Was Fun Implementing For Me And Taught Me Some Things About State Changes When Drawing Something As Static.

 <img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49">